flegh113/FxWordlist/README.md

 # FxWordlist Project - *Powerful Wordlist Generator.*

 **Note:** The tool's efficiency is greatly enhanced when used proficiently.
-Adapt your configuration based on available information.
+Adapt your configuration based on available target information.

 ## Getting Started